haskell-grpc-native/http2-client/README.md

 Fortunately, changing settings mid-stream is probably a rare behavior and the default SETTINGS are large enough to avoid creating fatal errors before sending/receiving the initial SETTINGS frames.

-## Help and examples

-We currently provide a command-line example client: `http2-client-exe` which I use as a test client and you could use to test various flow-control parameters.
-Read `app/Main.hs` and `src/Network/HTTP2/Client/Helpers.hs` to look at how a user application is implemented.

-The Haddocks should have plenty implementation details, so please have a look.
-Otherwise, you can ask help by creating an Issue on the bug-tracker.

 ## Things that are hardcoded